SinomeM/CNValidatron_fl/README.md

 Feel free to open an issue here on GitHub.
 For collaboration and big extensions of the program, contact the corresponding author in one of the mentioned papers.

+Keep in mind I'm not a programmer and my main interest is applying methods to do new research so be patient ;)